warrayquipsome/Chillax/README.md

 Well, it depends on how you installed the theme.
-If you used the [Better Discord Site](https://betterdiscord.app/theme/Chillax) then you can just go there and download the latest one and replace it with the old one.
+If you used the [Better Discord Site](https://betterdiscord.app/theme/Chillax) then you can go there and download the latest one and replace it with the old one.
-For other methods [described](#Installation) you can always get the latest version of [Chillax from GitHub](https://github.com/warrayquipsome/Chillax).
+For other methods [described above](#Installation) you can always get the latest version of [Chillax from GitHub](https://github.com/warrayquipsome/Chillax).

 # Support